All posts

 • No Fedwire receives

-• No plan to apply for US business loans or credit
+• No plans for US business loans or credit

-This describes a large portion of non-resident single-member LLCs.
-A founder in Berlin invoicing three US clients via ACH, converting some USD to EUR for living expenses, and paying a designer in GBP can run the entire operation through Wise Business.
+That describes a lot of non-resident single-member LLCs.
+A founder in Berlin invoicing three US clients, converting some USD to EUR for rent, and paying a designer in GBP can run everything through Wise.

 When you need a traditional US bank account

-• You need Fedwire receives.
-Some clients, government agencies, and platforms send via wire, not ACH.
-If those payments cannot be converted to ACH, they may not reach your Wise account.
+• Fedwire receives.
+Some clients, government agencies, and platforms pay by wire, not ACH.
+Those payments may never reach your Wise account.

-• You need lending.
-Credit lines, business credit cards issued by the bank, and SBA loans require a US banking relationship.
-Wise does not offer lending products.
+• Lending.
+Credit lines, business credit cards, SBA loans: all require a US banking relationship.
+Wise offers none of this.

-• You need Stripe Atlas integration.
-Stripe Atlas opens a Mercury account as part of the formation flow.
-If banking access is a primary reason for choosing Atlas, the Mercury account is the relevant product, not Wise.
+• Stripe Atlas.
+Atlas opens a Mercury account as part of formation.
+If banking access is why you're choosing Atlas, Mercury is the product that matters.

 The two-account structure